omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/run-watcher-locally.md

 ### 4. Set Up Configuration Files

-The Watcher relies on several services: Watcher, Watcher Info and Postgres database.
+The Wather relies on several services: Watcher, Watcher Info and Postgres database.
 You can build them yourself from official [`elixir-omg releases`](https://github.com/omgnetwork/elixir-omg/releases) or use Docker containers as follows:

 <!--DOCUSAURUS_CODE_TABS-->